adamspd/django-appointment/README.md

 6. **Translation Refinements (#31)**:
     - Removed inconsistencies in translations, improving the internationalization aspect of the application.

+7. **Bug Fixes (#48)**:
+    - Fixed a bug where a stack trace was displayed when a user that is staff but didn't have a staff member profile tried to access its appointment's page list (/app-admin/user-event/)

 These updates collectively contribute to the robustness and versatility of the Django Appointment package, aligning with our commitment to providing a high-quality and user-friendly appointment management solution.